califano-lab/MOMA/README.md

 # MOMA

+Installation:

+	R CMD install moma_0.2.tar.gz

+Test examples:

 	The first example can be run from this directory, and includes GBM data:

+		test/moma.gbm.R

 Build check: